An Examination on the Effectiveness of Divide-and-Conquer Prompting in Large Language Models: Main Theoretic Results

-In this section, we will present a problem that exceeds the expressive power of fixed-length log-precision transformers: 2-color Binary Subtree Isomorphism (also known as tree matching), an important algorithmic problem which many tasks such as semantic similarity analysis, text matching and structured text database querying can be reduced to \citep{kilpelainen1992grammatical,marsi2010automatic,he2018text}.
-More specifically, we first gives a theoretical proof that 2-color Binary Subtree Isomorphism is not solvable for fixed-length log-precision transformers. \begin{definition} \textbf{2-color Binary Subtree Isomorphism problem} is that, given a pattern 2-color\footnote{2-color means that each node in the tree can be of two colors.
-We can understand it as that each node has a 0-1 label} binary tree $t_p$ and a base 2-color binary tree $t_b$, a solver is required to judge whether the pattern tree is isomorphic to a sub-tree of $t_b$ \end{definition} In \cite{jenner2003completeness}, the authors pointed out that the encoding of the problem will influence the hardness of the problem.
+\textbf{Proof Sketch:} The conclusion that $S(IO) \subset {\sf TC^0}$ is a corollary of the main results in \citep{chiang2023tighter}.
+In this paper, we mainly focus on proving ${\sf NC^1} \subseteq S(DaC)$.
+Specifically, we exploit 2-color Binary Subtree Isomorphism (2-BSI) problem for the proof.
+In \citep{jenner2003completeness}, 2-BSI problem is proved to be an ${\sf NC^1}$-complete problem.
+Its definition is: \begin{definition} \textbf{2-color Binary Subtree Isomorphism problem} is that, given a pattern 2-color binary tree $t_p$ and a base 2-color binary tree $t_b$, a solver is required to judge whether the pattern tree is isomorphic to a sub-tree of $t_b$ \end{definition} In \citep{jenner2003completeness}, the authors pointed out that the encoding of the problem will influence the hardness of the problem.
 In this paper, we focus on pointer list encoding of 2-BSI.
 Detailed information about the pointer list encoding of 2-BSI can be found in Appendix.
-For pointer list encoding of 2-BSI, we have the following theorem: \begin{theorem} Assume that $TC^0\not=NC^1$.
-For any depth $L$, any polynomial $Q$, there exists a size $n$ of pattern tree such that there exist no log-precision Transformer with a depth of $L$, hidden dimension $d<Q(n)$, and fixed prompt $p$ that can directly output the solution (Yes or No) of the 2-color Binary Subtree Isomorphism problem (2-BSI). \end{theorem}

-\begin{proof} The core point of the proof is that, based on \cite{merrill-sabharwal-2023-parallelism}, we know that the expressive power of log-precision Transformer is in $TC^0$.
-As proved by \cite{jenner2003completeness}, any $L$ problem ($NC^1\subseteq L$) can be converted to a 2-color binary tree isomorphism problem (2-BTI, comparing whether two trees are exactly isomorphic or not) under $AC^0$ reduction.
-Therefore, 2-color binary tree isomorphism is $NC^1$ hard.
-Because any solver of 2-BSI can solve 2-color binary tree isomorphism by simply adding a layer to check whether the two trees have same size, 2-BSI is harder than 2-BSI.
-Since $TC^0\subseteq NC^1$ and we assume that $TC^0\not=NC^1$, then for any fixed-length polynomial-parameter log-precision transformer, there exist a size of the 2-BSI problem such that the transformer can not handle. \end{proof}
+For pointer list encoding of 2-BSI, we have the following theorem: